Joint Living Trust

 A joint living trust is a single revocable living trust created by two individuals, almost always a married couple, to hold and manage their combined assets during their lifetimes and to distribute those assets upon the death of both spouses according to the terms they establish together.
 Both spouses serve as co-grantors and co-trustees, each retaining full authority to manage, invest, and distribute trust assets during their joint lifetimes.
 The joint living trust holds both community property and separate property of each spouse, though the trust document typically distinguishes between these categories for purposes of distribution upon the first spouse's death.
 A joint living trust avoids probate for all assets properly funded into the trust, providing privacy, efficiency, and continuity in asset management that a will-based estate plan cannot match.

 Creating a joint living trust requires careful consideration of how community property and separate property will be treated both during the spouses' lifetimes and after the first death.
-In community property states, assets acquired during the marriage are generally owned equally by both spouses, and a joint trust preserves this characterization while providing a mechanism for seamless management and distribution.
+In community property states, assets acquired during the marriage are generally owned equally by both spouses, and a joint trust preserves this characterization while providing a mechanism for unified management and distribution.
 In common law states, the joint trust must clearly identify which assets belong to each spouse and how jointly owned property will be allocated between the sub-trusts.
 The trust document should also address the surviving spouse's power to amend or revoke the survivor's trust portion while protecting the irrevocable bypass trust from modification.
 Both spouses should ensure their beneficiary designations on retirement accounts, life insurance policies, and transfer-on-death accounts are coordinated with the trust's distribution plan.

-Why You Need a Joint Living Trust
+Why You Need a Joint Revocable Trust

 You and your spouse own substantial combined assets and want to avoid the cost, delay, and public disclosure of probate for both estates while maintaining full control over your property during your lifetimes.
+Start with our free joint living trust template to see how the AB trust structure works.

 You want a single, unified estate plan that manages both community property and separate property, with clear provisions for how assets divide upon the first death and distribute after both spouses have passed.

-Key Sections in a Joint Living Trust
+Key Sections in a Joint Revocable Trust

 Trust Creation and Identification